ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ~~~~
 {:#fig-ring-stacked title="Example of a stacked switch in a ring topology"}

-Using the base network inventory model, each stackable switch can be modelled as a chassis within the same network element, which models the stacked switch.
+Using the base network inventory YANG data model, each stackable switch can be modelled as a chassis within the same network element, which models the stacked switch.
 The stack ports are modelled like other ports.
-The stack cables are not reported using the base network inventory model but can be reported using the passive network inventory model under definition in {{?I-D.ygb-ivy-passive-network-inventory}}.
+The stack cables are not reported using the base network inventory YANG data model but can be reported using the passive network inventory YANG data model under definition in {{?I-D.ygb-ivy-passive-network-inventory}}.

 Cascaded switches are another example of multi-chassis which consist of multiple standalone switches that are interconnected and managed as a single logical unit.
 Cascaded switch:
 - are usually connected in a tree topology